 About the Water Department

 The Plainfield Charter Township Water Department gets its excellent quality raw water from 11 wells located in two separate well fields.
 Varying in size, these wells can pump 600 to 1450 gallons of water per minute, for a total raw water supply capacity of approximately 17.8 million gallons a day.
-This raw water supply is moved to, and treated by, our 16 million gallon per day capacity water plant, meeting every federal and state requirement for safe drinking water.
+This raw water supply is moved to and treated at the water plant, which has a capacity to distribute and treat 16 million gallons per day – meeting every federal and state requirement for safe drinking water.